elucian/bee/syntax/structure.md

 | At the beginning of program you can have  several comments,     |
 | to explain how the program works.
 This notation is preferred.   |
 +-----------------------------------------------------------------+
-driver main:

-** This is a single line comment pass; // does nothing
-...

 /*
    This kind of comment is supported.